Psalm 139:13-14 says…

 There is no other life-giving source in the universe.
 Life pours out of God.
 Where he is, life is.
 Where he works, life results.

 There is no other entity or force that creates out of nothing.
-All creativity within the universe is derived; it uses pre-existing materials.
+All other creativity within the universe is derived; it uses pre-existing materials.
 This ranges all the way from a child building a lego house to the cosmic dust that forms galaxies.

 God alone initiates, creates, gives life.